Social Media

-The HFC Social Media presence currently consists of official channels: Facebook, Twitter, LinkedIn, Instagram, and YouTube.
-When staffing allows, we anticipate a strategic integration of additional audience-focused channels.
+The HFC Social Media presence currently consists of official channels: Facebook, Twitter (X), LinkedIn, Instagram, and YouTube.

+Social media at the College is managed centrally.
 The HFC social media presence is primarily maintained and moderated by Marketing and Communications.
-The primary purpose of the HFC social media presence is to actively promote and market the College to prospective and current students, influencers, and community members through the sharing of major highlights and news, event information, learning opportunities, cultural activities, and relevant engagement opportunities.
+The primary purpose of the HFC social media presence is to actively promote and market the College and engage prospective and current students, influencers, and community members through the sharing of major highlights and news, event information, learning opportunities, cultural activities, DEIB information, and other relevant engagement opportunities.

 Departmental social media channels / sites